THIS DATE IN HISTORY: June 12

 Though he misses much of the third period with a knee injury, Sidney Crosby, 21, becomes the youngest captain of a Stanley Cup-winning team.

-Evgeni Malkin has the lone assist on Talbot's first goal and wins the Conn Smythe Trophy as playoff MVP with 14 goals and 36 points in 24 games.
+Evgeni Malkin has the lone assist on Talbot's first goal and wins the Conn Smythe Trophy as playoff MVP with 36 points (14 goals, 22 assists) in 24 games.

-1958: The Red Wings name Gordie Howe, 30, as their new captain.
+1958: The Red Wings name 30-year-old Gordie Howe as their new captain.
 Howe serves as captain for the next four seasons before he's named an assistant coach and turns over the captaincy to linemate Alex Delvecchio.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career